 During your pregnancy, your core is holding and nurturing the growing fetus.
 Your abs are essentially hugging the infant, which is all the more reason to get to the ‘core’ of this issue–to improve and enhance your deep core function to prevent pregnancy back pain.

 While it may seem like a ton of work to practice engaging your deep core, I can tell you it really will make all the difference in how your back (and the rest of your body) feels.

 On a daily basis, most fitness conscious females make core training a pivotal facet of their overall workout.
 Regardless of her age or life situation, many women realize the importance of having a healthy and fortified core–both for looks and for life.
-For those that are caught up with the never-ending hustle and bustle of work, running a business, running a household, or all of the above, our core rehab and pregnancy workout membership workout plans will help you work exercise into your busy lives for just minutes a day.
+For those that are caught up with the never-ending hustle and bustle of work, running a business, running a household, or all of the above, our Prenatal + Core Rehab Membership workout plans will help you work exercise into your busy lives for just minutes a day.
 Don’t allow your busy lives to be the excuse for not preparing and preventing your body from a painful pregnancy and painful postpartum back pain that follow!